 Ok, yes, hot dogs are originally yours, America.
 But we have found a way to make them our very own, too, and we’d love for you to add them to your repertoire, if you are so inclined.

 Take it as a compliment.
 We love hot dogs so much that they have also become part of our street food.
 This isn’t something new.
 Not even from a decade ago.
 Hot dogs have existed in Mexico for at least a century.
 So right next to a taco stand, you are likely to run into a hot dog stand.
 I have told you the story of the Galán hot dog my sisters and I used to eat that drew me to tears last time we were filming in Mexico.

 Yet, there are so many more ways to Mex up your hot dogs.
-At home, our latest favorite is one we call Bacon Cheese Dogs with Avocado Pickle.
+At home, our latest favorite is one we call Bacon Cheese Dogs with Avocado Relish.
 It has a FUD hot link – you won’t believe how packed with flavor it is – wrapped in bacon.
 It is then browned until super crisp.
 Then sliced in half, stuffed with queso Oaxaca, put back in the pan with all that flavorful bacon fat, cheese side down, until the cheese completely melts and the corners crisp up.
-That hot link sits on a layer of horseradish mayo in a toasted bun and is garnished with a quick avocado pickle: diced tart tomatillos, soft buttery avocado, grassy cilantro and the irresistible bite of pickled jalapeños.
+That hot link sits on a layer of horseradish mayo in a toasted bun and is garnished with a quick avocado relish: diced tart tomatillos, soft buttery avocado, grassy cilantro and the irresistible bite of pickled jalapeños.

 - 1 large (about 3 ounces) tomatillo husked, rinsed, cut into small dice

 - 4 scallions white and light green parts, thinly sliced

 - 1/4 cup cilantro leaves and upper parts of stems, chopped